bcaffo/LittleInferenceBook/manuscript/02_probability.md

 Consider an experiment with a random outcome.
 Probability takes a possible outcome from an experiment and:

-1. assigns it a number between 0 and 1
+1. assigns it a number between 0 and 1,
-2. requires that the probability that something occurs is 1
+2. requires that the probability that, something occurs is 1
-3. required that the probability of the union of any two sets of outcomes that have nothing in common (mutually exclusive) is the sum of their respective probabilities.
+3. requires that the probability of the union of any two sets of outcomes that have nothing in common (mutually exclusive) is the sum of their respective probabilities.